Enforcement agents: employed or self-employed?

 In Kafagi v JBW Group Ltd [2018] EWCA Civ 115], the Court of Appeal ruled that because of the regulatory regime in Taking Control of Goods and the structure of the relationship between the enforcement agency and the self-employed EA, the agency was not vicariously liable for the acts of its self-employed EAs.

-Indeed, Lord Justice Singh agreed with the Agency’s defence that the self-employed EA was at liberty to conduct the collection of a debt in whatever legal manner he saw fit, without control from the Agency, could cherry-pick’ the work he wanted to do and could share that work with another person (even though that other person may not be known to the Agency).
+Indeed, Lord Justice Singh agreed with the Agency’s defence that the self-employed EA was at liberty to conduct the collection of a debt in whatever legal manner they saw fit, without control from the Agency, could cherry-pick’ the work they wanted to do and could share that work with another person (even though that other person may not be known to the Agency).

 This clearly raises questions of corporate accountability and perhaps compliance with GDPR which is not the case with Excel’s salaried enforcement staff.